Most guys and girls agree on having a difficult time figuring out things to talk about on their first date.

 39. Do you have pets?
 Have you had pets growing up?

-40. What is your favorite kind of pet?
+40. What is your favorite flavor of ice-cream?

-41. What is your favorite T.V show of all time?
+41. What is your favorite kind of pet?

 42. What is your favorite sitcom?